Fused Zirconia Powder

 High chemical inertness

-Fused Zirconia has many unique and complex properties which make it suitable for a variety of different high end refractory, ceramic, and electronics applications.
+Fused zirconia has many unique and complex properties that make it suitable for various high-end refractory, ceramic, and electronics applications.

-Refractories used in the production of steel and glass products
+Refractories used to produce steel and glass products

 Manufacture of heat resistant refractory materials and shapes